graeme-lockley/experiment-parser-js/README.md

 - How to use parser combinators
 - How to parse a language based on its layout
+- How to parse a language that support operator overloading - dynamic precedence and dynamic associativity
 - How to implement an inference type system using Hindley-Milner
 - How to implement Haskell's type classes
 - How to implement a pattern matching